AdolpheNkoranyiTresor/Drupal-Portfolio/portfolio documentation.md

     page.html.twig - to override the olivero base theme way of displaying a page

 # Used CSS files:
-    to help override the base theme global stylings from the header - body/content - to the footer
+    to help override the base theme global stylings and customise our custom theme from the header - body/content - to the footer